 What is Plaid bank verification?

-So, instead of giving out your personal financial data to EVERY application, you can just share it to Plaid.
-Usually this means giving them your bank login information and providing the permissions for them to download data such as:
+So, instead of giving out your bank account information to EVERY application, you can just share it to Plaid.
+Usually this means giving them your bank login information and providing the permissions for them to download data such as financial account details:

 - Account numbers